 Our polishing supplies and equipment segment is a leading supplier of wafer carriers to manufacturers of silicon wafers.
-The polishing segment also manufacturers polishing templates, steel carriers and double-sided polishing and lapping machines to fabricators of optics, quartz, ceramics and metal parts, and to manufacturers of medical equipment components.
+The polishing segment also manufactures polishing templates, steel carriers and double-sided polishing and lapping machines for fabricators of optics, quartz, ceramics and metal parts, and for manufacturers of medical equipment components.